Hygrocybe virescens: Description

-The spores are ellipsoid, smooth, and inamyloid, with dimensions of 7–10 by 5–6.5 µm.
-The basidia (spore-bearing cells) are 40–55 by 7–10 µm, 2- and 4-spored; there are no pleurocystidia nor cheilocystidia.
+The spores are ellipsoid, smooth, and inamyloid, with dimensions of 7–10 by 5–6.5 μm.
+The basidia (spore-bearing cells) are 40–55 by 7–10 μm, 2- and 4-spored; there are no pleurocystidia nor cheilocystidia.

+Similar species

-Mycologists Steve Trudell and Joe Ammirati suggest that Hygrophorus virescens is very similar in appearance to the European Hygrocybe citrinovirens, and may in fact be the same species.
+According to mycologists Steve Trudell and Joe Ammirati, the species is very similar to the European Hygrocybe citrinovirens and may be the same species.

 Habitat and distribution

 Hygrocybe virescens appears to be limited in distribution to California, Washington (based on a single collection in Seattle), and Veracruz State, Mexico.
 In California and Washington, it is found fruiting in association with redwood trees; the collections in Mexico were among grass and in gardens, near cypress hedges (genus Cupressus).
 It is rarely collected.